Show Me How: Build Streaming Data Pipelines for Real-Time Data Warehousing | Register Today

 In fact, today, there are modernized tools that help integrate various types of data and architectures together so regardless where your data sits, you can connect the dots across your entire organization.

 They extend data between data warehouses and data lakes and vice versa, supporting data science analysis and a shift from an extremely large passive data lake, to actioning real-time data for massive scale.

-Confluent is the complete data streaming platform that fully automates data integration between 120+ data sources with enterprise grade scalability, security, and performance.
-Set your data in motion, get seamless visibility across all distributed systems, and unlock the full value of your business with pre-built data connectors, real-time data streaming on any cloud, and 24/7 platinum support.
+Confluent is the complete data streaming platform that enables scalable, secure, real-time data integration between 120+ sources.
+Easily stream data across all apps, data stores, and systems, and unlock the full value of your business.